AlekseyCherepanov/john-devkit/README.md

 The current main priority is to support GPUs including on-gpu mask-mode.

 john-devkit has now:
-  * sha-512
+  * sha-512 with vectorization and loop unrolling (full and partial)

+broken:
   * sha-256
   * trivial merging of separately described algorithms
   * bitslice
+  * full unroll of loops
+  * partial unroll of loops
+  * interleave
   * output to standalone program
+  * output to john's format file
   * output to scalar code
+  * output to sse code

 Nearest plans:
   * output formats for john on gpu
   * incorporate on-gpu mask-mode
   * try kernel splitting
-  * loop unrolling (full and partial)

 There is no documentation for dsl and bytecode.
 It is not obvious how many times everything will be changed drastically.

 ## Usage

 Current usage is very limited.
-Example of test for current sha-512 (using bitslice):
+Example of test for current sha-256 (using bitslice):

 `$ CAND=MAXLENGTHAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA time bash -c 'python format_standalone_sha256.py "$1" "$2" > t.c && echo "hi there $?" && gcc -Wfatal-errors t.c && ./a.out "$CAND" && printf '%s' "$CAND" | sha256sum | perl -pe "s/.{8}/$& /g"' -- '' b`